-The Ursuline College Emergency Operations Plan was established to facilitate an effective response to emergency situations, or events, that impact the campus community.
-The plan addresses preparedness, response, and recovery for emergency situations that have an impact on the campus community.
-The plan is reviewed and exercised at least once a year through tabletop exercises, functional, or a full exercise.
-A table-top exercise was conducted on October 27, 2021.
+Another tabletop exercise was conducted in January 2024.

 Subsequently, the College's annual notification of completion of a review of the safety and emergency procedures was sent to all faculty, staff, and students, along with a copy of the Emergency Planning Quick Reference Guide.
-As part of the exercise, fire drills were also performed in all non-residence buildings (Mullen, Besse, Dauby, Stano, Parker, and Pilla).
+As part of the exercise, fire/evacuation drills were also performed in all non-residence buildings (Mullen, Besse, Dauby, Stano, Parker, and Pilla).
 Exercises may also be coordinated with City of Pepper Pike emergency response exercises since the City will assume command if called to the campus during an emergency.
 At least one test per year will be used to fulfill the requirements of the HEOA.
 Documentation on the emergency test will be kept for seven years.
 General information about the emergency response and evacuation procedures for Ursuline College are publicized each year as part of the Clery Act compliance efforts and that information is available on the Ursuline College web site.

 All members of the Ursuline College community are notified on an annual basis that they are required to report to the Ursuline College Security Department and the Director of Compliance any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students and/or employees on campus.
-Ursuline College will work to respond to, mitigate, investigate and document any situation that may cause a significant emergency or dangerous situation on campus.
+Ursuline College will work to respond to, mitigate, investigate, and document any situation that may cause a significant emergency or dangerous situation on campus.
 In addition, Ursuline College works with the City of Pepper Pike Police Department to determine if the situation does in fact pose a threat to the College community and to develop the proper response.

 Unless notification would compromise efforts to contain a threat or an emergency, or unless instructed by local law enforcement, Ursuline College will employ all available means of communication to notify the campus community of an immediate threat or dangerous situation.
-Notification will be issued without delay once an emergency situation has been confirmed and local law enforcement have been contacted and consulted.
-A determination of what information will be released regarding a specific situation will be made on a case-by-case basis depending on the particular emergency.
+Notification will be issued without delay once an emergency has been confirmed and local law enforcement has been contacted and consulted.
+A determination of what information will be released regarding a specific situation will be made on a case-by-case basis depending on the emergency.
 The information will be distributed by electronic mail, on the College's web site and via the College's text messaging emergency alert system, called URS Alert.
 This information may also be posted in public areas of the campus.